 Internet defamation of character is on the rise, especially with the growth in popularity of Facebook, Twitter and Google.
-Alex Nelson is a Defamation Lawyer in Brisbane and Sydney specializing in the law surrounding Defamation of Character.
-Alex is also a Brisbane Mediator and can assist parties, either by themselves or when they have other lawyers acting for them, to resolve defamation disputes at a Brisbane Mediation.
+Alex Nelson is a Brisbane Defamation Lawyer that specialises in Defamation of Character claims.

-Defamation of character is both a civil and criminal wrong and is a combination of the old actions for slander and libel.
+Defamation of character is both a civil and criminal wrong.
+It is a combination of the old actions for slander and libel.

 2. material (in spoken, written or pictorial form):

 3. about the Plaintiff (must be a living individual, a non profit organization or a company with less than 10 employees which is not related to another company):